It had begun as a regular day out.

 ‘You are three kilos overweight.’

-After a rather insulting thorough search I was prodded, probed and jabbed and then abandoned in a white cell.
+After a rather insulting thorough search, I was prodded, probed and jabbed and then abandoned in a white cell.
 What did they think?
 That I had cream buns stashed in my obviously expensive outfit?
 I sat on the hard bed and rubbed my now free arms.
 What was I going to tell my friends?
 I had to tell them the truth because they would all get reports on my illegal weight gain.
 It would act as a warning to them and as a way to help me avoid any future misconduct.

 With my new outfit in slight disarray, my knees together and feet apart, I put my elbows on my knees and head in my hands.
 I reviewed what I’d eaten.
 I’d kept to the routine, hadn’t I?
 Why then was it I just noticed my boobs squeezing out from my top?
 Was it some glitch in my programmed menu?
 Had there been a Food Terrorist violation?
 I knew they would check all my belongings, my virtual world, my programs, my cupboards, my outings and my exercise routines.
-If nothing was found out of the ordinary it would be back to me and my diet regime.
-Well, regardless of why I put on three kilos I’d have to remain here.
+If nothing was found out of the ordinary, it would be back to me and my diet regime.
+Well, regardless of why I put on three kilos, I’d have to remain here.
 The big question was: would I lose my job over this?
 It was possible and it lay heavily on my mind.
-‘Heavily’, that wasn’t a good word choice.
+‘Heavily’, now that wasn’t a good word choice.
 No wonder my new outfit was ‘tight’.
 It had been a few weeks since I’d bought it so I hadn’t given it much thought.
 I’d just felt extra sexy in it.
 From sexy to mortified now.

 After an hour of pacing around the small cell, my heels making a gratifying noise on the floor, the door opened.
-The menacing orderly beckoned me out and I was directed back to the main clinic.
+The menacing orderly beckoned me out and I was directed back to the central clinic.
 I stared hard at the scales which had ruined my few weeks of shopping.

 I didn’t dare speak.
 Was the misunderstanding due to a calibration error?
 I was about to tell them off.
 They should keep their equipment maintained!
 Instead, I quickly signed the document and approached the waiting orderly.
 He smiled now, no longer the threatening figure.

 ‘So, I can go shopping now?’
-I asked elated.
+I asked, elated.
 The outside beckoned me.
 The shops awaited.

 ‘Yes, and I suggest you go to the Baby Mall and congratulations.’